RobAltenburg/day/README.md

 # day
-command line tool to read mac calendar events
+Command line tool to read mac calendar events

+This program reads the user's calendar cache and prints out the events starting in the next 24 hours.